-Above-Ground Live Biomass Live trees including the stem, branches, and leaves or needles, brush and other woody live plants above ground.

-Activity Area is a spatially discrete area within the Project Area where management activities are undertaken for the purpose of increasing forest carbon inventories for which the Forest Owner intends to generate offsets.
+Above-Ground Live Biomass Live trees including the stem, branches, and leaves or needles, where management activities are undertaken for the purpose of increasing forest carbon inventories for which the Forest Owner intends to generate offsets.
 Inventories within Activity Areas are held to a higher standard than inventories outside of Activity Areas.